deeplearning-wisc/mllmshift-emi/README.md

 ```

 # Data Preparation
-* To test new models on the llava-bench shift benchmarks, you need to prepare model responses' on all kinds of distribution shifts scenarios (28 for natural, 35 for synthetic).
+* To test new models on the llava-bench shift benchmarks, you need to prepare model responses on all kinds of distribution shifts scenarios (28 for natural, 35 for synthetic).
-* You can access our two types of benchmarks through Hugging Face dataset hub in public, [`llavabench-shift-synthetic-v1`](https://huggingface.co/datasets/changdae/llavabench-shift-synthetic-v1) and [`llavabench-shift-natural-v1`](https://huggingface.co/datasets/changdae/llavabench-shift-natural-v1), that contain image query, text query, and gt response (gpt4).
+* You can access our two types of benchmarks through Hugging Face dataset hub in public, [`llavabench-shift-synthetic-v1`](https://huggingface.co/datasets/changdae/llavabench-shift-synthetic-v1) and [`llavabench-shift-natural-v1`](https://huggingface.co/datasets/changdae/llavabench-shift-natural-v1), which contain image query, text query, and gt response (gpt4).
+  * To generate synthetically perturbed datasets, we adopted defocus blur and frost for visual perturbations, and keyboard typo and synonym replacement as textual perturbations by leveraging [`MM_Robustness`](https://github.com/Jielin-Qiu/MM_Robustness) codebase.
 * Refer to the [document for evaluation from LLaVA repository](https://github.com/haotian-liu/LLaVA/blob/main/docs/Evaluation.md) to get **model responses** by doing inference with your MLLMs.

 # Run
-* We provide a **pre-trained weight for CLUB MI estimator** at `estimator_ckpt/CLUB_global.pt`, so you don't need to re-train MI estimator from scratch.
+* We provide a **pre-trained weight for CLUB MI estimator** at `estimator_ckpt/CLUB_global.pt`, so you don't need to re-train the MI estimator from scratch.
-  * In contrast to that used in our paper, this estimator was trained on a pooled dataset of synthetic and natural shifts dataset with >10K samples, whereas we previously used two separate MI estimators for synthetic and natural shifts.
+  * In contrast to that used in our paper, this estimator was trained on a pooled dataset of synthetic and natural shift datasets with >10K samples, whereas we previously used two separate MI estimators for synthetic and natural shifts.
-    * So the replication results would be slightly different with numbers in the paper.
+    * So the replication results would be slightly different from the numbers in the paper.
-  * [`CAUTION!`] if your downstream tasks are significantly distinct from the llava-bench family of datasets, you may need to retrain it.
+  * [`CAUTION!`] If your downstream tasks are significantly distinct from the llava-bench family of datasets, you may need to retrain it.
 * For easy reproduction, we also provide the responses generated from `llava-v1.5-13b` and `llava-v1.6-vicuna-13b` models under the path `data/{DATA_SPLIT_NAME}-{MODEL_NAME}.jsonl`.

 ```linux